 Students and Alumni of the Drama Therapy Program

 Saun-Toy Trotter (MA '00), MFT, is a therapist and clinical supervisor at Youth Uprising/Castlemont Clinic within the Children's Hospital and Research Center Oakland.
-She is also a director and solo performance artist, specializing in self-revelatory pieces.
-Trotter recently completed a yoga teacher training to integrate drama therapy and somatic practices.
+She is also a director and solo performance artist, specializing in self-revelatory performance.
+Saun-Toy has used her yoga teacher training to integrate drama therapy and somatic practices.